murillo-ro-silva/ifood/README.md

 2. Raw to Trusted:

-the script follows these requirements:

-* Order dataset - one line per order with all data from order, consumer, restaurant and the LAST status from order statuses dataset.
-To help analysis, it would be a nice to have: data partitioned on the restaurant LOCAL date.

-* Order Items dataset - easy to read dataset with one-to-many relationship with Order dataset.
-Must contain all data from order items column.

-* Order statuses - Dataset containing one line per order with the timestamp for each registered event: CONCLUDED, REGISTERED, CANCELLED, PLACED.

 #### Order:
 Source: `raw.order + raw.consumer + raw.restaurant`
 Deduplication: First `raw.order` and then `raw.status` (raw.restaurant had no duplicated items)
 Anonymize: cpf and *customer_phone_number*
-Save: It was saved partitioned today date in `trusted` zone with called `order` dataset.
+Save: Partitioned the dataset with the day execution in the `trusted` zone with called `order` dataset.

 #### Order Items:
 Source: `trusted.order`
-Process: It was inferred schema in `items` column, exploded items and garnish.
+Process: Inferred schema in `items` column, exploded items and garnish.
-Save: It was saved partitioned today date in `trusted` zone with called `order_items` dateset.
+Save: Partitioned the dataset with the day execution in the `trusted` zone with called `order_items` dateset.

 #### Order Statuses:
 Source: `trusted.order + raw.status`
-Process: It was create view using spark sql.
+Process: Created view using spark sql.
-Save: It was saved partitioned today date in `trusted` zone with called `order_statuses` dateset.
+Save: Partitioned the dataset with the day execution in the `trusted` zone with called `order_statuses` dateset.

 ![bucket-trusted](prints/aws3.png)

 #### Some other points:
 * The cpf column was hashed using sha2 256 for encrypt.
 * The phone column was hashed using a simple count(value * 5 / 2).
-* If the current dataset is 80% different from the previous one, then the current dataset is not saved in the Trusted zone.
+* If the current dataset is 80% lower from the previous one, then the current dataset is not saved in the Trusted zone.

 ### Evaluator Credentials:
 The evaluator can access AWS account for verifying the test through: